strezag/DALL-E-OpenAI-Image-Generator-for-Sitecore/README.md

 ## 💻 Installation

-- Download the latest Sitecore package from the repo's [Releases](https://github.com/strezag/DALL-E-OpenAI-Image-Generator-for-Sitecore/releases) section.
+- Download the latest `Sitecore Package` from the repo's [Releases](https://github.com/strezag/DALL-E-OpenAI-Image-Generator-for-Sitecore/releases) section.

-- Install the `Sitecore Package` on an instance of Sitecore where Sitecore PowerShell Extensions is already installed.
+- Install the `Sitecore Package` on an instance of Sitecore where `Sitecore PowerShell Extensions` is already installed.

-- Configure the `OpenAI API Key` field on the on the module's Settings item.
+- Configure the `OpenAI API Key` field on the on the module's `Settings` item.

-- From the Sitecore `Desktop`, select `Start Menu` > PowerShell Toolbox > `Rebuild script integration points`
+- From the Sitecore `Desktop`, select `Start Menu` > `PowerShell Toolbox` > `Rebuild script integration points`

 <br/>